zama-ai/fhevm/docs/fundamentals/write_contract/hardhat.md

 Or equivalently:

 ```
-HARDHAT_NETWORK=hardhat npx hardhat coverage-mock --network hardhat
+npx hardhat coverage-mock --network hardhat
 ```

 Then open the file `coverage/index.html`.
 This will allow increased security by pointing out missing branches not covered yet by the current test suite.

-⚠️ **Warning :** Notice that, due to intrinsic limitations of the original EVM, the mocked version differ in few corner cases from the real fhEVM, the most important change is the `TFHE.isInitialized` method which will always return `true` in the mocked version.
-Another big difference in mocked mode, compared to the real fhEVM implementation, is that there is no ciphertext verification neither checking that a ciphertext has been honestly obtained in the mocked version (see section `4` of the [whitepaper](../../../fhevm-whitepaper.pdf)).
+⚠️ **Warning :** Due to intrinsic limitations of the original EVM, the mocked version differ in few corner cases from the real fhEVM, the main difference is the difference in gas prices for the FHE operations.
 This means that before deploying to production, developers still need to run the tests with the original fhEVM node, as a final check in non-mocked mode, with `pnpm test` or `npx hardhat test`.